gdelarosa/elseiflegal/policy.md

 Information we collect

-We use Apple's opt-in service for crash repoprting which includes your device, version of iOS, and the date of when the crash occurs.This is viewable by us.
+We use Apple's opt-in service for crash reporting which includes your device, version of iOS, and the date of when the crash occurs.
+This is viewable by us.

 Technical basics